vlangloisx3/Website/content/portfolio/neural-svm/index.md

 ### Main Goals

-To keep it simple for this post, I am using *average theta-band power* as a feature in this data set.
+To keep it simple for this post, I am using **average theta-band power** as a feature in this data set.
 We have reason to believe that brain frequency in the ~3 to 8Hz range can be used as a marker of resolving conflict in language.

 Here are some more facts about the dataset:
 1. The input data is a 3D array, where there are 841 trials, 63 sensors or channels across the scalp, and 476 time samples (one every 4ms).

 2. Each trial consists of neural activity that was recorded while the participant was reading a sentence (**input**), and their response to a follow-up question (**target label**).

+3. The target classes are imbalanced.
+I under-sample the majority class across multiple iterations to solve this problem.

 The goals of this project (extension, really) is to determine the best classification method that successfully uses the neural activity **during the sentence** to predict how people respond to the **following** question.